Marshall, Missouri: History

 The Nicholas-Beazley Airplane Company was an American aircraft manufacturer headquartered in Marshall in the 1920s and 1930s.
 At its peak, the company produced as many as one aircraft per day.
 In 1937, production of aircraft ceased, due to economic pressures from the Great Depression.
 Today, the Nicholas Beazley Aviation Museum is located at the Marshall Airport, with artifacts of interest from aviation history.
 ConAgra Foods owns the property of the old Nicholas-Beazley Airplane Company factory building, located right off the Marshall square; the factory building was torn down in the summer of 2015 to expand the ConAgra plant.

 Marshall is rich in music history.
 Marshall is the home of Bob James, the acclaimed jazz musician; the Foothills Fest Music Festival; The Marshall Municipal Band; and, notably, the Marshall Philharmonic Orchestra.
 The Orchestra performs every year for the public, free of charge, and has been featured in the Los Angeles Times in 2006 and on NBC's American Almanac in December 1985, among other media outlets.
 The Philharmonic Orchestra has been performing for 52 years and counting.
-The Municipal Band has been performing for nearly 100 years and usually performs on the Courthouse lawn every Thursday evening during the summer months, filling the town square with music.
+The Municipal Band has been performing for over 100 years and usually performs on the Courthouse lawn every Thursday evening during the summer months, filling the town square with music.

 Marshall is also home to Jim the Wonder Dog.
 Jim earned his reputation as a 'wonder dog' during the 1930s, puzzling psychologists from both Washington University in St. Louis and University of Missouri.
 Dr. A. J. Durant, director of the School of Veterinary Medicine, tested Jim's abilities in a public demonstration.
 He concluded that Jim, "possessed an occult power that might never come again to a dog in many generations."
 Jim seemed to have the ability to guess the sex of an unborn baby and answer to orders in many different languages even though his owner, Sam Van Arsdale, spoke only English.
 Jim the Wonder Dog picked the winner of the Kentucky Derby seven years in a row, and also predicted the Yankees' victory in the 1936 World Series.
 A joint session of the Missouri Legislature was called in order to witness the talents of Jim.
 He died March 18, 1937.